DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/selection-state.md

 # SelectionState Plugin Reference

-The `SelectionState` plugin implements point and series selection.
+The `SelectionState` plugin implements the *selected* state for points and series.

 ## Import